taishimizu/JSonja/README.md

 Sample Struct (Second Pass)
 -----
 Using the `~!` Operator, we can eliminate the multiple lines used for the assignment of required vars.
 Instead of assigning to one variable inside a guard and using that to make a second assignment, we put all the required assigment inside a do-catch, shortening our code.
+While it's only one line shorter in this example, it can shorten things significantly when there are more required fields.

 ```
 struct DerbyTeam: JSonjaConstructed {